A discrete extrinsic and intrinsic Dirac operator: The extrinsic Dirac operator

 The mean curvature of a face is defined to be the sum of the mean curvatures of all the edges around the face:

-where $j$ runs through all the adjacent faces of $\Delta_i$. \end{definition} \begin{remark} Suppose $X$ is a smooth immersed surface and $X_t$ is the surface offset obtained by shifting every point of $X$ along the normals with distance $t$ (\cref{fig:steiner_smooth}).
+where $j$ runs through all the adjacent faces of $\Delta_i$. \end{definition} \begin{remark} Suppose $X$ is a smooth immersed surface and $X_t$ is the surface offset obtained by shifting every point of $X$ along the normals with distance $t$.
 Then, Steiner's formula for the infinitesimal area $\dif A$ of $X_t$ gives

 where $H$ and $K$ stand for the mean curvature and Gauss curvature of $X$ respectively.
-In order to be consistent with the terminology in \cite{crane_spin_2011,kamberov_bonnet_1998}, we choose the sign of $H$ which is different from the one in \cite{karpenkov_offsets_2014}.\\

-Now let us consider a classical face edge-constraint net $\mathfrak{X}$.
-If we move the plane of the face $\Delta_i$ along $n_i$, as well as all the faces $\Delta_j$ adjacent to $\Delta_i$ along $n_j$, with the distance $t$, then we obtain the face offset $\Delta_i^t$ (\cref{fig:steiner_discrete}).
+In order to be consistent with the terminology in \cite{crane_spin_2011,kamberov_bonnet_1998}, we choose the sign of $H$ which is different from the one in \cite{karpenkov_offsets_2014}.\\ Now let us consider a classical face-edge-constraint net $\mathfrak{X}$.
+If we move the plane of the face $\Delta_i$ along $n_i$, as well as all the faces $\Delta_j$ adjacent to $\Delta_i$ along $n_j$, with the distance $t$, then we obtain the face offset $\Delta_i^t$.
 The area of $\Delta_i^t$ is

 hence our mean curvature can be thought of as the the mean curvature integrated over the face $\Delta_i$. \end{remark} \begin{proof} See \cite[Thm 2.4]{karpenkov_offsets_2014}. \end{proof} The next definition ties together all the edge-located information in one quaternionic object: \begin{definition} The hyperedge $E_{ij}\in \H$ is a quaternion whose real part is the mean curvature of the edge $e_{ij}$ and whose imaginary part is the natural embedding of the edge into $\H$, i.e.,